 Isolated footings are used to support the individual pillars and columns constructed in brick or stone masonry.
-They are stepped down in the wall footing after providing 15cm offset of foundation concrete on all the sides.
+They are stepped down in the wall footing after providing a 15cm offset of foundation concrete on all sides.

 c) Concrete Column Footing:

-The combined footings are generally rectangular in shape when both columns are of same sections and trapezoidal in shape when the columns are of different sections.
+The combined footings are generally rectangular in shape when both columns are of the same sections and trapezoidal in shape when the columns are of different sections.

 2) Grillage Foundation:

-The foundation which consists of one or two tiers of wooden or rolled steel section with space filled up with concrete is known as Grillage foundation.
+The foundation which consists of one or two tiers of wooden or rolled steel section with space filled up with concrete is known as the Grillage foundation.
 This is so called because the bed constructed in this type of foundation is called grillage.
 This type of construction avoids deep excavation and provides the necessary area at the base of the structure to reduce the intensity of pressure within the safe bearing capacity of the soil.